Newport Beach

 • Profile: An implant’s profile describes how much it protrudes from its base.
 Profile names vary with implant manufacturers but generally range from low to high.
 The higher the profile, the more the implant pushes the breast out from the chest wall and the narrower the implant’s base becomes.

-Considering implant material, size, shape, and profile, your surgeon will help you select the breast implants best suited for your goals.
+Considering implant material, size, shape, and profile, Dr. Pham will help you select the breast implants best suited for your goals.

 What is natural breast augmentation?

-Instead of using implants to make the breasts fuller, our surgeons can use your body’s excess fat.
+Instead of using implants to make the breasts fuller, Dr. Pham can use your body’s excess fat.
 Natural breast augmentation, also called fat grafting breast augmentation, at our practice in Newport Beach and Temecula requires the following three steps:

 1. Collecting fat with liposuction from areas where it is not wanted, such as the abdomen, flanks, or thighs.